 IdsExportPlugin

 A plugin (to be more precise: set of plugins) for Solr allowing time-efficient export of Ids of all found documents (or any DocValues-enabled field values) in comma-separated format without sorting.
-Lack of result sorting results in significantly better performance then Solr build-in /export
+Lack of result sorting results in significantly better performance then Solr build-in /export endpoint.

 Note: the plugin is developed and tested on standalone Solr instance, without any promises nor guarantees about Solr Cloud.